Course Hotel Information

 Hyatt at the Bellevue

 Thomas Jefferson University Hospital is an approved provider of Continuing Nursing Education (CNE) by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.
-10.5 is maximum number of contact hours to be awarded to participants.

 ABOUT JEFFERSON ACUTE STROKE CENTER